-AVID has pioneered the development of the eFan Micro Hybrid System for heavy-duty vehicles.
+AVID has pioneered the development of the eFan Micro Hybrid Systems for heavy-duty vehicles.
 This system brings cost-effective electrification of the cooling system to reduce parasitic losses on the engine and improve thermal management.
 Reducing fuel consumption by up to 15% with a corresponding reduction of greenhouse gas and toxic exhaust emissions.
 In conjunction with the eFan Micro Hybrid System, the vehicle electrical system can be upgraded with a Power Series Alternator.

 In addition to saving fuel, the system also provides additional benefits to the vehicle operator.
 The electric fans have a reversal switch which can clear trapped debris out of the heat exchangers.
 This means that the cooling pack can be kept much cleaner which not only leads to a reduction in overheating but also increases the life of the heat exchanger.